bartificer/programming-by-stealth/docs/pbs40.md

 });
 ```

-When it comes to validation forms, the events we’re interested in are user clicks, changes in the state of an item (selected to un-selected, checked to un-checked etc.), text entry, and form submission.
+When it comes to validation forms, the events we’re interested in are user clicks, changes in the state of an item (selected to unselected, checked to unchecked, etc.), text entry, and form submission.
 In jQuery terms that means the `.click()`, `.change()`, `.keyup()`, and `.submit()` shortcut functions.

-Remember that when a jQuery event handler is called, the value of the special `this` variable within the body of the function will be a reference to the DOM object the event was triggered on.
+Remember that, when a jQuery event handler is called, the value of the special `this` variable within the body of the function will be a reference to the DOM object the event was triggered on.
 In the above examples, `this` would be a reference to the DOM object representing the exact checkbox that was clicked on.
 Also remember that you can convert a DOM object into a jQuery object by passing it to the jQuery function as the only argument, so you can convert `this` to a jQuery object like so: `$(this)`.

 Finally, also remember that you can call all the registered event handlers on an element using the same shortcut functions but without arguments.

 ### Worked Example – Adding Custom Validation to PBS 39 Sample Solution

 Let’s start by adding validation to the cast text box.
 What we need to ensure is that there is text in the text area, and that each line consists of a character name and an actor’s name separated by a colon character.
-We’ll create a function to perform this validation for us, remembering that when we use the function as an event handler, the special `this` variable will contain a reference to the DOM object representing the text area.
+We’ll create a function to perform this validation for us, remembering that, when we use the function as an event handler, the special `this` variable will contain a reference to the DOM object representing the text area.

 ```javascript
 // an event handler to validate the cast list